The following are rules for the Boys Soccer Team.

 College visits are considered excused absences as long as you give the coaches enough advance notice.

-Doctors and Dentists visits are excused with a note.
+Doctors and Dentists visits are excused with a parents note.
 Please give the coaches advance notice.

 Extra help in school is excused but you must notify the coach before missing the